Welcome to Tracey Translations.

 - EMWA (European Medical Writers Association)

-If you need information about various aspects of medical translation and language, you may find something of interest under the menu headings ‘RESOURCES FOR TRANSLATORS‘ or ‘ARTICLES ABOUT TRANSLATION‘.
+Some information about medical translation and language can be found under ‘RESOURCES FOR TRANSLATORS‘ or ‘ARTICLES ABOUT TRANSLATION‘.

 “Medical translation is the translation of technical, regulatory, clinical or marketing documentation, software or training curriculum for the pharmaceutical, medical device or healthcare fields.” (https://en.wikipedia.org/wiki/Medical_translation)

 “Regulatory translation is the translation of documentation pertaining to the approval and compliance of medical devices, pharmaceuticals and in vitro diagnostics products…

 Aside from linguistic skills, regulatory translation requires specific training and subject matter knowledge in order to translate medical and regulatory content.
 This is because of the highly technical, sensitive and regulated nature of medical texts as well as the strict adherence to terminology required for some countries.
 Regulatory translation also requires specific knowledge of the document templates required for different countries’ dossier formats.
 Because approval dossiers are often composed of a variety of different document types, such as CAD drawings, spreadsheets, scanned patient signatures as well as word processed expository sections, the translation process can be more difficult than other types of medical translation.”